rust-lang-nursery/rust-cookbook/src/basics.md

 [![regex-badge]][regex] [![lazy_static-badge]][lazy_static] [![cat-text-processing-badge]][cat-text-processing]

-Replaces all occurences of the hyphenated british english date pattern `2013-01-15` with its equivalent slashed american english date pattern `01/15/2013`.
+Replaces all occurrences of the hyphenated British English date pattern `2013-01-15` with its equivalent slashed American English date pattern `01/15/2013`.

 The method [`Regex::replace_all`] replaces all occurrences of the whole regex.
 The `Replacer` trait helps to figure out the replacement string.
 This trait is implemented